 After the chains the path was walkable and we followed it until we came to a crossroad.
-We had two options, following the road direct to the peak or taking the more scenic route through the forest, obviously we choose the longer and more fun route through the forest.
+We had two options, following the road directly to the peak or taking the more scenic route through the forest, obviously we choose the longer and more fun route through the forest.
 We still had to walk along the road for a short distance though.
 The kerb is just wide enough for a human foot and using it as a balance beam lead to much entertainment.

 The views from El Garbí and relaxing after the hike.

-From the view points it was a short walk down to the car park where we took a different path down.
+From the view points it was a short walk back to the car park where we took a different path down.
 This trail was a combination of sand and loose stones and a few steep rock formations.
 The long zigzags of the path meant that even on the way down we could still appreciate the views of the Sierra Calderona and surrounding area.

 This path took us directly back to Segart and not far from our original starting point.
 This hike was really fun!
 The chains and variety of different terrains and landscapes meant that boredom was never going to be an option.
 The three view points offer some of the best vistas in the national park and both getting to, going around and going down from them is a very enjoyable experience.